Encephalitis: Signs and symptoms

 Adults with encephalitis present with acute onset of fever, headache, confusion, and sometimes seizures.
 Younger children or infants may present with irritability, poor appetite and fever.
 Neurological examinations usually reveal a drowsy or confused person.
 Stiff neck, due to the irritation of the meninges covering the brain, indicates that the patient has either meningitis or meningoencephalitis.

 Limbic encephalitis

 Limbic encephalitis refers to inflammatory disease confined to the limbic system of the brain.
 The clinical presentation often includes disorientation, disinhibition, memory loss, seizures, and behavioral anomalies.
 MRI imaging reveals T2 hyperintensity in the structures of the medial temporal lobes, and in some cases, other limbic structures.
 Some cases of limbic encephalitis are of autoimmune origin.

 Encephalitis lethargica

 Encephalitis lethargica is identified by high fever, headache, delayed physical response, and lethargy.
-Individuals can exhibit upper body weakness, muscular pains, and tremors, though the cause of encephalitis lethargica is not currently known.
+Individuals can exhibit upper body weakness, muscular pains, and tremors.
+The cause of encephalitis lethargica is unknown.
 From 1917 to 1928, an epidemic of encephalitis lethargica occurred worldwide.